Tihi321/hubspot-boilerplate/README.md

 ## Local server

 Local hubl server can be run from bin folder.
 It can be used for localy testing hubl code.
+It is set to serve work/hubthemes/theme directory

 ```bash
 sh local-hubl-server